Careers

-2025 Student Recruitment:
+2026 Student Recruitment:

-We are not participating in the 2025/26 Articling Student Recruit for the summer of 2024.
+We are not participating in the 2026/27 Articling Student Recruit for the summer of 2025.

-Our Hiring Process and Résumé Anonymization:
+Our Hiring Process and Application Anonymization:

-Lenczner Slaght invites applications from all qualified candidates.
+Lenczner Slaght welcomes applications from all qualified candidates.
 We encourage applications from racialized persons/persons of colour, women, Indigenous/Aboriginal People of North America, persons with disabilities, LGBTQ2+ persons, and individuals from other equity deserving groups.
 We are committed to employment equity, diversity, and inclusion in the workplace.
 Accommodation will be provided in all parts of the recruitment and hiring process.
 If you would like to discuss accommodation with someone who does not substantively review applications, please contact Allison Mastervick, Professional Development Specialist (amastervick@litigate.com).

 What We Look for in a Student

-Above all, we expect students to have a keen interest in litigation, demonstrated through participation in debates, moots, clinics and other opportunities to begin honing advocacy skills.
 We are passionate about what we do, and seeking out others with the same passion is vital to the continued success of our firm.

 Life at Lenczner Slaght